-High energy and anxiety are two leading causes of problem behavior in dogs.
+High energy and anxiety are the two leading causes of problem behavior in dogs.
+Tired dogs rarely misbehave.

 But what if you don’t have time to take your dog for a walk?
 Or what if the weather is too nasty outside?
-During the winter, owners and their dogs face slick sidewalks, snowmelt chemicals and sub zero temperatures to deal with.
+During the winter, owners and their dogs face slick sidewalks, snowmelt chemicals, and sub-zero temperatures.
 How do we get our family dogs out to exercise without putting them in danger of frostbite, toxic chemicals, and slipping on ice?

 One of my dog training assistants, Sami, purchased a cheap working treadmill for her high energy Australian kelpie, Dinga.

 Always make sure that you are right there in case of a problem.
-Do not over do it.
-Most dogs are good for only a 20- or 30-minute session and only if they are already in pretty good shape.
+Do not overdo it.
+Most dogs are good for only a 20- or 30-minute session if they are already in pretty good shape.
 If you’re having difficulty with getting your dog to accept or stay on the treadmill, one session with an experienced dog trainer is usually all it takes.

 No room for a treadmill?
 Then use stairs to your advantage.
-Slick wood or metal stairs may be too slippery but carpeted stairs can be a great way to exercise a dog that likes to fetch.
-Simply throw his toy down the stairs and make him climb the stairs for you to throw it again.
+Slick wood or metal stairs may be too slippery, but carpeted stairs can be a great way to exercise a dog that likes to fetch.
+Just throw his toy down the stairs and make him climb the stairs for you to throw it again.
 It won’t be long before his tongue is hanging.

 The key to a happy, nondestructive dog is keeping him tired.
 Especially if you have a young dog and you are gone many hours a day.

 Use your imagination to get his heart rate up and his paws moving.